mattstyles/vfj-content/coding/introducing-grunt-booty/content.md

 }
 ```

 So this is where Grunt-booty happens.
-Version 0.2.1 of Grunt-booty uses just two configuration options: the path to the bower components (in our case __Bootstrap__ and __Font-awesome__) and the destination path to place them in (we’ll be placing them into our projects’ `/styles/` directory which helps to keep our project nice and clean and manageable).
+Version 0.2.1 of Grunt-booty uses just two configuration options: the path to the Bower components (in our case __Bootstrap__ and __Font-awesome__) and the destination path to place them in (we’ll be placing them into our projects’ `/styles/` directory which helps to keep our project nice and clean and manageable).

 If you’re not using Yeoman to scaffold your project then these two options will still allow you to use Grunt-booty.